The George W. Bush Presidential Library and Museum is CLOSED.

-On January 20, 2009, the National Archives and Records Administration was busy finalizing the transfer of millions of Presidential records from the Administration of President George W. Bush into its legal custody.
-So what is in the Library?
+On January 20, 2009, the National Archives and Records Administration finalized the transfer of millions of Presidential Records from the Administration of President George W. Bush into its legal custody.
+Discover the amazing contents of this historic Library.

-Check out these helpful tips and information about operating hours, admission tickets, directions, parking, dining, the Museum Store, accessibility, and more.
+Information about special deals for groups, operating hours, directions, parking, transportation, dining, the Museum Store, accessibility, visitor services, and more.

 A fully immersive, role-playing simulation that transports students into a high-stakes, fast-paced, decision-making environment where they face a national crisis based upon historic fact.